 📙 Get the in-depth overview: What is SEO Marketing and How Does it Work?

 Now, we’ll jump into the SEO best practices that can help your ecommerce business grow.

 Some of the top ecommerce SEO best practices to keep in mind in 2023 include choosing the right keywords and developing content to target those resources, among others.

 1. Find the best keywords for your ecommerce shop

 Keyword research will uncover the words that people enter into Google when seeking a product just like yours.
 Once you uncover those words, you’ll put them in key places on your website to help different pages show up on the first page of search results on Google.
 When a page “ranks” on Google, that means that it shows up in search results on the first page for a given keyword, also referred to as a search term.

 A keyword research tool will help you identify the best keywords for your business to target.
 Ubersuggest is a free tool with upgrade options, as is the Moz Keyword Explorer.
 While Ahrefs doesn’t offer a free version, the $99 per month option provides everything you need to search for keywords and track your rankings.

 Once you’ve chosen a tool, you’ll identify the words people most often search for when they’re looking to buy a product that you sell.

-    “The easiest way to do that,” says Keval, “is to search your product in Google.
-Find the business ranking on the first page and then just plug them into a tool, see what keywords they rank for, and just copy them.”
+One easy way to do that is to search your product on Google.
+Find which business is ranking at the top of results and then plug it into a tool, see what keywords they rank for, and copy them.
 For example, searching for “rosette shaped succulents for sale” generates search results where the brand Succulents Box ranks first.

 Ensure the keywords you found have purchase intent